UniversityOfHelsinkiCS/prkl/README.md

 #### Structure

-A descriptive graph of the frontend structure can be found [here](documentation/structureFrontend.svg)
+A descriptive graph of the frontend structure can be found [here](documentation/structure/structureFrontend.svg)

-A similar graph for the backend structure can be found [here](documentation/structureBackend.svg)
+A similar graph for the backend structure can be found [here](documentation/structure/structureBackend.svg)

 ## Usage

 Assembler uses `npm` to configure scripts, including `docker-compose` commands for development and testing.
 The commands outlined in this section should be run at project root unless preceded with a `cd` command and the directory where the related `package.json` is located.

+### Setup

+A little `Getting started` -guide can be found [here](documentation/setup.md)

 ### Development